fodorbalint/PathMaker/readme0.md

 <!---->

 A similar approach can be used to incorporate the Double Area cases.
 Here the difference is that at the corner border field, the line is going from the inside of the area to the next last border field.
-The second obstacles have to be moved one upwards.
+The second obstacles have to be moved one field upwards.

 <img align="top" src="References/double area case 1 line 3.svg" width="4" />